-Next in Figure 6 compare the white bars for Trust to the striped bars for Nonbinding Guarantee.
-Again we see the predicted similarity-the two are not significantly different by any of the tests used.29 Across the two sets, however, Trust and Nonbinding treatments are different from both Satisfaction and Optional
+The final two bars over each category in Figure 6 compare Nonbinding Guarantee and Trust.
+Again we see the predicted similarity-the two are not significantly different by any of the tests used.28 Across the two sets, however, Trust and Nonbinding treatments are different from both Satisfaction and Optional treatments.29 This reinforces what was found in Table 2; that player 1 is treating the nonbinding guarantees as meaningless.